National Archives of Australia

 PO Box 24, NIGHTCLIFF NT 0814

-9am to 4.30pm Wednesdays, Thursdays and Fridays, closed public holidays
+9am to 4.30pm Tuesday to Friday, closed public holidays.

-The Darwin Bus Serice operates Route 10 from harry Chan Avenue to Casuarine and vice versa and stops at Bagot Road (near Skelton Street) a five minute walk to the National Archives.
+The Darwin Bus Service operates Route 10 from Harry Chan Avenue to Casuarina and vice versa and stops at Bagot Road (near Skelton Street) a five minute walk to the National Archives.
 Tel: (08) 8924 7666

 The main taxi rank in the city is in Knuckey Street, near Smith Street Mall.
 From Casuarina Shopping Centre, the taxi rank is in front of the main entrance below the cinema complex on Trower Road.